If you are moving goods to or from the UK then you will need to classify your goods using the UK Trade Tariff.

 The SAD is used to declare goods that are moved from one part of the EU to another.
 This form can be completed manually or electronically although manual submissions may well take longer to process.
 You can register for electronic declarations via the government Gateway website.

 Once you have found the commodity code matching the description of your goods enter it in box 33 of the SAD - a copy of which can be found in Volume 3 of the Tariff.
-Alternatively, you can find the SAD form on the HMRC website.
+Alternatively, you can download the SAD form.

 Where to find the Tariff